oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Do account verification by submitting the verification form.
 Ensure to tick the “Receive Money” product since E-wallet Aggregator is a part of Receive Money products.
 1. OY! team will review and verify the form and documents submitted
 1. Once verification is approved, set up your receiving bank account information.
 Important Note: Ensure that the receiving bank account information is accurate as you can only set it up once via OY!
 Dashboard for security reasons
 1. Follow the registration process for each Ewallet that you want to use.
-Please refer to this section for detailed guidelines: e-wallet Onboarding #todo hyperlink
+Please refer to this section for detailed guidelines: [e-wallet Activation](https://docs.oyindonesia.com/#e-wallet-payment-methods)
 1. Submit your IP address(es) & callback URL to your business representative or send an email to our support team, <business.support@oyindonesia.com> .
 1. OY! will send the Production API Key as an API authorization through your business representative.
    Note: Staging/Demo API Key can be accessed via OY!
 Dashboard by going to the “Demo” environment and the key can be found on the bottom left menu.